 That is why Planned Parenthood uses terms like “reproductive health” and “reproductive freedom” instead of abortion every chance it gets.

 A Chinese immigrant cooing about “systemic” racial and sexual oppression may indeed be more publicly pleasing than undercover video of the discussion of the market value of infant livers.

 But try as it might, Planned Parenthood cannot get away from the ugly truth of what it is really all about.

-The blood of 60 million murdered babies since 1973 cannot be washed away with empty platitudes culled from the lexicon of cultural Marxism.We value your comments!
-Please weigh in on our comment section below.
+The blood of 60 million murdered babies since 1973 cannot be washed away with empty platitudes culled from the lexicon of cultural Marxism.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com